franciellevargas/DeepXplain/README.md

 - IOU, F1-overlap between model attention and human rationales

-- Sufficiency and Comprehensiveness of rationales (optional/if applied)
+- Sufficiency and Comprehensiveness of rationales

 ## Preliminary Findings:
 - Preliminary results indicate that SRA enhances alignment with human rationales while also contributing to improved classification performance.